Cyfrin/Updraft/courses/security/5-tswap/15-stateful-fuzzing-method-2/+page.md

 Start by creating two new files `test/invariant-break/handler/Handler.t.sol` and `test/invariant-break/handler/Invariant.t.sol`.

-Assure `fail_on_revert = true` in our `foundy.toml`.
+Assure `fail_on_revert = true` in our `foundry.toml`.
 This will give us the best insight into how effective our code and tests are.

 ### Handler.t.sol